-Course Title: Ag Welding 1
+Course Title: Ag Welding I

 Course Description: This course covers general shop safety, AC/DC arc welding and oxygenacetylene welding in flat positions.
-Ag Welding 1 covers more advanced and job oriented welding processes used in the welding and agriculture fabrication industries.
-These include: Gas Metal Arc Welding (GMAW) or wire welding, oxygenacetylene welding, and cutting.
+Ag Welding I covers more advanced and job oriented welding processes used in the welding and agriculture fabrication industries.
+These include: Gas Metal Arc Welding (GMAW) or wire welding, oxygen-acetylene welding, and cutting.
 The last quarter of the class students will design and fabricate individual projects: Time in class: 40%; time in lab: 60%.
 FFA projects and record books are used.
+This course meets UC A-G "G" entrance requirement.

-Course Title: Ag Welding 2
+Course Title: Ag Welding II

 Course Description: This course is taught both in theory and a laboratory setting and is designed to prepare students for careers related to agriculture construction, and repair, operation, and maintenance of equipment used in the agriculture industry.
 Agricultural mechanics skills, construction, and safety are covered along with any electrical systems, plumbing, cold metal work, concrete and welding technology.
 FFA projects and record books are used.
+This course meets UC A-G "G" entrance requirement.

 Prerequisite: Ag Welding I